jimniels/blog/_posts/2018-02-23-url-design-and-automated-redirects-in-jekyll.md

 I began by thinking about what I wanted my new URLs to look like.
 At first I thought about using just a seemingly cryptic ID of some kind, like `/192810394`, because then I’d never have to change URLs again (as my IDs would never change).
 But there were two problems with that approach:

 1. I liked the idea of having URLs that conveyed meaning to human beings. `iosicongallery.com/192810394` means nothing to a human other than “looks like content of some kind lives at that URL”.
 2. My site was powered by Jekyll which doesn’t support automatically generating unique, immutable IDs on a per-post basis.
 At the time of writing this blog post, Jekyll doesn’t do that out of the box.
 You’d have to manually assign an ID to each post in the YAML front matter.
 Alternatively, you could conceivably create a URL for each post that looks like an ID by doing permalinks based on the post date, i.e. `/:year:month:day:hour:minute:second`.
 That would not have worked for me, however, because all my posts dating back 5+ years only have date precision down to the day.
-So, if I had three or four posts from the same day, it would result in a URL collision, i.e. `/20170114` for three different posts all posted on January 14, 2017.
+If I followed a permalink format like that, I’d get URL collisions for any posts from the same day.
+For example, three different posts from January 14, 2017, for me would result in `/20170114000000` (as I didn’t set hours, minutes or seconds for previous posts).

 I decided to work within the constraints of what was provided by [jekyll permalinks](https://jekyllrb.com/docs/permalinks/).
-I knew the post’s slug alone (i.e. `angry-birds`) wouldn’t be enough to serve as a unique identifier.
-I needed to additionally use the post’s date as meaningful identifier for representing an icon in the gallery.
+A post’s slug (i.e. `angry-birds`) on its own wouldn’t be enough to serve as a unique identifier.
+I realized the post’s *full* date was the extra piece of information I needed to provide a meaningful and unique identifier for all icons in my galleries.

-At first I thought about keeping the same format I’d had on the site (i.e. `/:year/:slug`), just with an extended date to help alleviate myself of any potential issues with URL collision.
+At first I thought about keeping the same date format I already had in my sites’ URLs (i.e. `/:year/:slug`).
+I would just need to use the fully-qualified date to help alleviate myself of any potential issues with URL collision.
 For example:

 `iosicongallery.com/2017-07-11/logic-remote`

 But at the end of the day, I did’t want to support index listings at the date level.
 For example, under the format above, if the user hit `.../2017-07-11/` a semantically-responsible site would return all posts from that date.
 I didn’t want to support this kind of querying via URLs.
 Plus, writing that kind of static file structure wasn’t even something Jekyll supported anyway.

-So I decided a good URL structure would be to have all individual posts live directly off the root, identified solely by a unique ID consisting of a combination of the post date and the app’s slug.
-This led me to try a few variations of `date-slug` and `slug-date`:
+So I decided a good URL structure would be to have all posts live directly off the root, identified solely by a unique ID consisting of a combination of the post date and the app’s slug.
+This led me to try a few variations of `/:date-:slug` and `/:slug-:date`:

 - `iosicongallery.com/2017-07-11-logic-remote`
 - `iosicongallery.com/logic-remote-2017-07-11`

-In the above examples, I liked the left-to-right reading that identified the post’s slug first and date second.
-Thus I made sure to do all subsequent URL variation contenders following that pattern.
+In the above examples, I liked the left-to-right reading that identified the post’s slug first and date second, as the name of the app was the piece of information that would resonate with humans most.
+So, going down that path, I made sure all subsequent contenders for a new URL format follow that pattern.

 (Side note: for what it’s worth, I basically did what you’re seeing me do here which is write out all possible options in a single text file and then compare them, weeding out possible contenders based on how they made me feel or what logical arguments my brain came up with around URL design.)